aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/_index.md

 Simply use the [Save](https://apireference.aspose.com/words/cpp/class/aspose.words.document#save_stream_saveformat) method with a file name.
 Aspose.Words will determine the save format from the file extension that you specify.

-The following code example shows how to load and save a document to a file:
+The following code example demonstrates how to load and save a document to a file:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-LoadAndSaveToDisk-LoadAndSave.cpp" >}}